nk412/nk412.github.io/src/photoblog/greenland.md

 This is the Ilulissat Icefjord (_Kangia_ in Greenlandic).
 This slow moving fjord connects the glacier front (_Sermeq Kujalleq_) with the sea.
 Like a traffic jam from hell, it takes the ice about a year to make the journey out.

-::image:fjord2.avif(Two men look out at the fjord from then cliff.)
+::image:fjord2.avif(Two men look out at the fjord from the cliff.)

 ::image:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)